open-estuary/packages/openstack/doc/Deploy_manual.md

 ## <a name="1">1.
 Setup Deployment Environment</a>
 ***
-* Setup the network of target machines (Estaury test environtment is ready, test guy please skip this step)
+* Setup the network of target machines (Estuary test environtment is ready, test guy please skip this step)

 TO BE ADD

 * Install Estuary latest release Debian or CentOS on target machines (Install in /dev/sda disk)

-* Bind the IP addresses of target machines (Estaury test environtment is ready, test guy please skip this step)
+* Bind the IP addresses of target machines (Estuary test environtment is ready, test guy please skip this step)

 Bind the IP address through the dhcp router Or dhcp machine(which install a dhcp service, e.g. dnsmasq).

-* Setup dns service (Estaury test environtment is ready, test guy please skip this step)
+* Setup dns service (Estuary test environtment is ready, test guy please skip this step)

 Setup dns of each target machine through the router Or dns machine(which install a dns service, e.g. dnsmasq).
 For dnsmasq, please refer to official [manual](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html).